Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_The Dawn of Everything.md

 ###### ^261572346q

-such pronouncements are not actually based on any kind of scientific evidence.
+[Pronouncements that change is impossible] are not actually based on any kind of scientific evidence.

 ^261572346

 #### ON THE PURSUIT OF HAPPINESS
 ##### ^261572348